 Tenancies are usually for a minimum period of six months, unless you are a student.
 Student tenancies are usually for a minimum of nine or twelve months.

-If rent is inclusive of bills providing fair usage, this amounts to £10.00 per person for the use of utilities unless otherwise specified in your contract.
+- If rent is inclusive of bills providing fair usage, the usage will be specified in your contract.

 For further information or an informal chat, please contact our offices or use our live chat facility.